danbev/learning-wasi/notes/wit-bindgen.md

     }
 };
 ```
-I think this is called a free constant and notice it has contains a block and
+I think this is called a free constant and notice that it contains a block and
 is an expression.
-The functions in there will be exported but we could Create
+The functions in there will be exported but we could create
-a function with the same name and there without a compilation error.
+a function with the same name without a compilation error.
 Also notice the `#[export_name = "something"`, so this is the function that will
 be called later by an external host.